aerotron1/ISDB/README.md

 - Deploy express App and removed unused code.

 2. What are you going to work on next

+- Implement project data and create entities for tracks, albums, artists and genres.
+- Define and create a Schema and model with reference to the model diagram.
+- Create ejs files.

 3. What blockers you have (if any)